shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 I decided to generate additional data because it is likely that I can get better result by considering the translation invariance.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques because I need more variety of images for the same labels.

 Here is an example of an original image and an augmented image: